stephmunez/stephmunez/README.md

 ## 🏃🏽‍➡️ When I’m not coding

-When I’m not coding, you’ll find me getting my sweat on to offset long hours of sitting.
+When I’m not coding, you’ll find me getting my sweat on to offset long hours of sitting and to boost my energy for creative problem solving.
 I enjoy lifting weights, running outdoors, and swimming laps, but I’ve yet to explore cycling to complete the trio!

+If you’re looking for a developer who’s versatile, detail-oriented, and passionate about creating seamless user experiences, I’d love to collaborate and bring your next idea to life.

+Feel free to check out my work and see some of the projects I’ve been building. :)

 ## 📈 GitHub Stats